Access and Finances Often Barriers to Healthy Meals

 “Food insecurity is not just a local issue, it is a national issue,” said Verrelli (D-Hunterdon and Mercer).
 “Through this pilot, we want to show families that healthy, nutritious meals can be within their reach.”

-The bill is modeled after “Produce in a SNAP” — a series of community markets, supported by the Hungry Harvest food rescue program, which sells low-cost produce in food deserts throughout Baltimore.
+The new law is modeled after “Produce in a SNAP” — a series of community markets, supported by the Hungry Harvest food rescue program, which sells low-cost produce in food deserts throughout Baltimore.

-Introduced in October as part of Speaker Craig Coughlin’s anti-hunger bill package, the legislation now awaits further review by the Assembly.
+It was introduced in October as part of Speaker Craig Coughlin’s anti-hunger bill package.